Phu Quoc Motorbike Guide

 Where Can You Rent A Motorbike On Phu Quoc?

-Motorbikes are everywhere on Phu Quoc and you can rent one from either your hotel/resort, a dedicated motorbike rental shop, or from a local.
-You can even hire a motorcycle taxi, called a Xe Om, if you do not want to ride alone.
+Phu Quoc Motorbike rentals are available almost everywhere and you can rent one from either your hotel/resort, a dedicated motorbike rental shop, or directly from a local.
+You can even hire a motorcycle taxi, called a Xe Om, if you do not want to ride your own motorbike but want that experience.

-The most popular place to find shops renting out motorbike is at Long Beach Village, Phu Quoc’s backpacking area (see map with purple motorbike markers below).
+The most popular place on Phu Quoc to find shops renting out motorbikes is at Long Beach Village, Phu Quoc’s backpacking area, which the Ba Keo area right off the main tourist street of Tran Hung Dao (see map with purple motorbike markers below).

 The following are some typical motorbike rental costs on Phu Quoc: